-Now our regression analysis output will be created in a new worksheet, stating the Regression Statistics, ANOVA, residuals and coefficients.
+Now our regression analysis output will create in a new worksheet, stating the Regression Statistics, ANOVA, residuals, and coefficients.

 - Regression Statistics tells how well the regression equation fits the data:

 - Multiple R is the correlation coefficient that measures the strength of a linear relationship between two variables.
-It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating a stronger relationship, a low value indicating negative and zero value indicating no relationship.
+It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating a stronger relationship, a low value indicating negative, and a zero value indicating no relationship.

-- R Square is the Coefficient of Determination used as an indicator of goodness of fit.
-It lies between 0 and 1, with a value close to 1 indicating that the model is a good fit.
-In this case, 0.57=57% of y-values are explained by the x-values.
+- R Square is the Coefficient of Determination used to indicate the goodness of fit.
+It lies between 0 and 1, with a value close to 1 indicating that the model fits well.
+In this case, 0.57=57% of y-values are explaining in the x-values.

-- Adjusted R Square is R Square adjusted for a number of predictors in the case of multiple linear regression.
+- Adjusted R Square is adjusted for some predictors in the case of multiple linear regression.

 - Standard Error depicts the precision of regression analysis.

 - Observations depict the number of model observations.

 - Anova tells the level of variability within the regression model.

 This is generally not used for simple linear regression.
-However, the ‘Significance F values’ indicate how reliable our results are, with a value greater than 0.05 suggesting to choose another predictor.
+However, the ‘Significance F values’ indicate our results’ reliability, with a value greater than 0.05 suggesting choosing another predictor.

-- Coefficients are the most important part used to build regression equation.
+- Coefficients are the most important part used to build regression equations.

 So, our regression equation would be: y= 16.891 x – 355.32.
 This is the same as that done by method 1 (scatter chart with a trendline).

-Now, if we wish to predict average medical expenses when age is 72:
+Now, if we wish to predict average medical expenses when the age is 72:

 So y= 16.891 * 72 -355.32 = 860.832

-So this way, we can predict values of y for any other values of x.
+So this way, we can predict y values for any other x values.

 - Residuals indicate the difference between actual and predicted values.

-The last method for regression is not so commonly used and requires statistical functions like slope (), intercept (), correl (), etc., to carry out regression analysis.
+The last method for regression is not commonly used and requires statistical functions like slope (), intercept (), correl (), etc., to carry out regression analysis.